 9. Offer discounted delivery

-Similar to offering freebies, throwing in free delivery or discounted delivery is a another great incentive to increase conversions.
+Similar to offering freebies, throwing in free delivery or discounted delivery is another great incentive to increase conversions.
 In fact, a retail study by Walker Sands says that 9 out of 10 customers believe free delivery is the number one incentive when shopping online.

 If it’s not feasible for you to offer free delivery on every order, consider offering free delivery on orders over £X to encourage your customers to increase their basket value.